 - Kobus magnolia (Magnolia kobus): 25 to 30 feet tall; white flowers

 A drawback of growing bigleaf magnolias is that they only begin to produce blooms once they reach 12 years of age.
 Also, because the leaves are so large, raking them can be quite a chore in the fall.
 A third drawback is that bigleaf magnolias are fussy about the soil that they grow in.
 They tolerate neither very dry nor very wet ground.
 They are also intolerant of pollution, meaning that they do not make good street trees.

 On the plus side, the flowers are attention-grabbers.
 When pollinated, these flowers yield to showy fruits.
 They are elongated (measuring 1 to 3 inches) and red.
 This fruit is popular with birds and other wildlife.
 Its best feature, though, is its foliage.
 The extraordinary leaves and blossoms on the bigleaf magnolia make it a show-stopper when planted in a yard.

 History of Bigleaf Magnolias

 The bigleaf magnolia was first described by Andre Michaux, a French naturalist who encountered the tree near Charlotte, North Carolina.
-Both illegal and legal collection has decreased the natural population of bigleaf magnolias, making it a threatened species in North Carolina and endangered in Ohio and Arkansas.
+Both the legal and the illegal collection of bigleaf magnolias have decreased the natural population, making it a threatened species in North Carolina and endangered in Ohio and Arkansas.